LouisDesdoigts/dLux/docs/API/wavefronts.md

 # Fresnel Wavefront

 The `FresnelWavefront` class is a subclass of the `Wavefront`, implementing the methods required to perform a FarFieldFresnel propagation (i.e., close to the focal plane).
 It implements two more methods that are essential extensions of the MFT methods.
-This class _only_ implements cartesian propagation and only propagates from the Pupil plane to the Focal plane.
+This class _only_ implements Cartesian propagation and only propagates from the Pupil plane to the Focal plane.

 ??? info "Fresnel Wavefront API"
     :::dLux.wavefronts.FresnelWavefront